 This eight-floor temple of sophistication is the place to go if you want to make a day out of designer shopping: It has in-store boutiques from the likes of Narciso Rodriguez and Jean Paul Gaultier as well as mid-priced fashions from Theory, AG Adriano Goldschmied and Vince.
 Once you’re done picking up some new threads, visit the beauty and fragrance department for an unparalleled selection of makeup and fragrance by the likes of Tom Ford, Bobbi Brown and Giorgio Armani.

-While its Manhattan flagship won’t open until 2018, this 16,000-square-foot Brooklyn outlet of the high-end retailer is a great alternative to TJ Maxx and Nordstrom Rack: You can score discounts on dresses, accessories and other items you’d normally pay top dollar for, from designers like Helmut Lang and Stuart Weitzman.
+This 16,000-square-foot Brooklyn outlet of the high-end retailer is a great alternative to TJ Maxx and Nordstrom Rack: You can score discounts on dresses, accessories and other items you’d normally pay top dollar for, from designers like Helmut Lang and Stuart Weitzman.
 Most of the wares are for women, but don’t bypass the men’s clothing and home accessories: The stock rotates regularly, so you never know when you might find a bargain.